-\$VVT Emissions

-Current projections suggest that the maximum circulating supply, to be reached in 2026, is 150,000,000 \$VVT.

-This is due to the interplay between scheduled token emissions and the revenue mechanics which remove tokens from circulation and reallocate them to the VersoRewards Staking Pool (which will re-enter circulation at a later date) as well as permanent locks via 0x000 address transfers.
+\$VVT Emissions Current projections suggest that the maximum circulating supply, to be reached in 2026, is 150,000,000 \$VVT.
+This is due to the interplay between scheduled token emissions and the revenue mechanics which remove tokens from circulation and reallocate them to the VersoRewards Staking Pool (which will re-enter circulation at a later date) as well as permanent locks via 0x000 address transfers. \$VVT DISTRIBUTION REVENUE MECHANICS Deflationary Mechanics As per the VersoView Revenue Mechanics, as the retail launch of the VersoView platform begins to drive revenue^{} to the company, a percentage is diverted to buyback VVT.

-\$VVT DISTRIBUTION

-Deflationary Mechanics

-As per the VersoView Revenue Mechanics, as the retail launch of the VersoView platform begins to drive revenue to the company, a percentage is diverted to buyback VVT.
 The impact is a deflationary pressure on both total supply and, to a larger degree, circulating supply.
 Revenues are derived from multiple sources including, but not limited to, tiered platform subscriptions; enterprise platform onboarding; user subscriptions; and advertising.

-REVENUE MECHANICS

-Advertising

-Advertising is a core revenue driver in traditional publishing, and VersoView Premium Subscribers may leverage a diverse range of advertising options, such as Google Ads, as well as conventional direct placements which offer discounts to advertisers when paid in VVT.
+Advertising Advertising is a core revenue driver in traditional publishing, and VersoView Premium Subscribers may leverage a diverse range of advertising options, such as Google Ads, as well as conventional direct placements which offer discounts to advertisers when paid in VVT.

 Advertising revenue generated via VersoView Free Tier Subscribers is retained by VersoView.
-A total of 5% of all advertising revenues generated by VersoView in any fiat currency will be used to buy \$VVT from the open market, of which 50% will be permanently locked in a 0x0000 Ethereum address, and 50% will flow into the Staking Rewards Pool.

-A total of 6% of advertising revenues generated in VVT will be distributed: 50% will be permanently locked in a 0x0000 Ethereum address, and 50% will flow into the Staking Rewards Pool.
+A total of up to 5% of all net advertising revenues generated by VersoView in any fiat currency may be used to buy \$VVT from the open market, of which approximately 50% will be permanently locked in a 0x0000 Ethereum address, and approximately 50% will flow into the Ecosystem Rewards Pool.
+A total of up to 6% of net advertising revenues generated in VVT will be distributed: 50% will be permanently locked in a 0x0000 Ethereum address, and 50% will flow into the Ecosystem Rewards Pool.
 Subscriptions Application Subscription Revenue is the primary revenue stream for VersoView.
-A total of 2.5% of all subscription revenues generated by VersoView will be used to buy \$VVT from the open market, of which 50% will be permanently locked in a 0x0000 Ethereum address, and 50% will flow into the Staking Rewards Pool.
+A total of up to 2.5% of net subscription revenues generated by VersoView may be used to buy \$VVT from the open market, of which approximately 50% will be permanently locked in a 0x0000 Ethereum address, and approximately 50% will flow into the Ecosystem Rewards Pool. ♦ VersoView